Updated on August 11, 2020

 Knowing that the cash you receive from a job you complete isn’t disposable income you have available to spend as you wish.

 - Although there are benefits of being self-employed, one of the pitfalls is overlooking the fact that your income is still subject to taxes which must be paid to CRA.
 A good routine is to set aside 20-25% of what you earn for taxes.
-Remember, even though your tax return must be filed by June 15th, you must pay what you owe to CRA by April 30th.
+Remember, your tax return must be filed by June 15th and you must pay what you owe to CRA by September 1st, 2020 to avoid interest and penalties.

 The accumulation of tax debt year over year has dire consequences.
 CRA has a number of powers and remedies to collect what you owe them and most often, there is no notice given to you.